OpenNetLab/challenge-HOWTO/README.md

 * You should compress all materials of your bandwidth estimator as a zip package.
 Here is an valid submission [example](https://github.com/OpenNetLab/Challenge-Example/archive/refs/heads/master.zip).

 * Submit your materials into our evaluation system.
-We provide online evaluation
+We provide online evlaution before the deadline.
+Please check section [Evaluation System](#evaluation-system)

 #### Paper submission